nutratech/db/README.rst

 .. code-block:: bash

-    # Log in as postgres user, and cd into their home folder
-    sudo su postgres
-    cd

     # Enter a psql shell (as postgres user)
-    psql
+    sudo -u postgres psql

 You should be running a shell such as ``postgres=#``.

 Enter the following commands now.

-**NOTE:** This sets you a password.
-You will need the password to connect with ``DataGrip``, or outside the local Unix socket context.

 .. code-block:: sql

-    -- As the postgres user...
+    -- As the postgres user, run this.

     -- Grant yourself access; use your $LOGNAME in these steps CREATE USER shane;
     ALTER USER shane PASSWORD 'password';
-    ALTER USER shane WITH SUPERUSER;
+    ALTER USER shane WITH SUPERUSER CREATEROLE CREATEDB REPLICATION BYPASSRLS;

-Now exit out of the SQL shell, and exit out of the ``postgres`` user shell.
+Now exit out of the SQL shell.
 Go back to your regular user login.

+**NOTE:** This sets you a password.
+You will need the password to connect with ``DataGrip``, or outside the local Unix socket context.

 macOS
 =====